-The modules answered at the Awareness level cannot be the same papers which you have sat, or intend to sit, as your Advisory papers.
-In this regard, and for the avoidance of doubt, if you have decided to sit the Taxation of Owner- Managed Businesses Advisory paper you are precluded from choosing the Taxation of Unincorporated Businesses module at Awareness level.
+The modules answered at the Awareness level cannot be the same papers which you have sat, or intend to sit, as your Advanced Technical papers.
+In this regard, and for the avoidance of doubt, if you have decided to sit the Taxation of Owner- Managed Businesses Advanced Technical paper you are precluded from choosing the Taxation of Unincorporated Businesses module at Awareness level.

 The format of each module will be 12 short-form questions.
 Each question will be worth five marks.
 To obtain a credit, you will be required to obtain 50% or more of the total marks awarded for the whole paper at the same sitting.
 You are also required to obtain a minimum of 21 marks out of the 60 marks available per module i.e. 35%.

 The Awareness paper will take place on the morning of the second day of the examinations.